JOSH MEEK HAS ATTENDED THE LAST

 Frisco Council Candidate Place 5

-Since making the announcement in 2018 to run for Frisco city council; I have attended the last 54 city council meetings.
+Since making the announcement in 2018 to run for Frisco city council; I have attended the last 55 Frisco City Council meetings.

 When I arrived to Frisco in 2011, I immediately became involved and focused on developing our community to not be better, but be the best.
 I have been blessed to serve in many community positions.
 Including: